 Lubbock, Texas, is a very family-oriented city with cultural attractions, historical places of interest and excellent schools.
 Lubbock is home to Lubbock Christian University and Texas Tech University, and most people here are well educated.
 Certain areas are filled with students and a college lifestyle, including inexpensive restaurants, late-night bars and sporting events.
 In other schooling news, Newsweek magazine named Lubbock High School one of the best schools in America three years in a row.
 Lubbock is also the birthplace of many musicians, especially those pursuing rock 'n roll or country careers.
 This includes Buddy Holly, Lubbock's most famous son.
-Despite all these fantastic amenities, housing prices are still well below the national average, but they wont stay there long.
+Despite all these fantastic amenities, housing prices are still well below the national average, but they won't stay there long.
 The low cost of living and the beautiful landscape attract more people every year.

 Housing Statistics With over 236,065 people living in Lubbock, it seems that it could get crowded.
 Instead, Lubbock enjoys a pretty cushy vacancy rate, allowing individuals plenty of selection when choosing a new home.
 Owners make up 44 percent and renters 45 percent, leaving an 11-percent vacancy rate.
 The median house value in 2011 was $113,500 while the median list price in the beginning of 2013 was $149,900; the median sale price was slightly lower, at $119,202, for the same time period.
 This means buyers should negotiate with sellers before accepting, as there may be some sale-price wiggle room.
 If buying a home is still out of reach, some people may consider rent to own homes.
 It allows many people the chance to take calculated steps towards owning in the future.

 Neighborhoods There are 45 total neighborhoods in Lubbock, Texas, and each one offers something unique.
 Though some areas are geared more towards student life, others are predominantly family friendly.
 Here are a few of the most popular communities:

-to get full property details for our rent-to-own homes
+to get full property details for our rent to own homes

 (including price and contact info).